 In the Consolidated Appropriations Act of 2021, Congress appropriated $3.2 billion to the FCC to help low-income households pay for broadband service and connected internet devices.

-The Emergency Broadband Benefit (EBB) Program will provide a discount of up to $50 per month for broadband services for eligible consumers.
-Consumers who live on qualifying Tribal lands can receive enhanced support of up to $75 per month toward broadband services.
+The Emergency Broadband Benefit (EBB) Program provided a discount of up to $50 per month for broadband services for eligible consumers.
+Consumers who live on qualifying Tribal lands received enhanced support of up to $75 per month toward broadband services.

-Additionally, the program provides a one-time device discount of up to $100 for a laptop, desktop computer, or tablet purchased through a participating provider.
-The one-time discount requires a consumer co-payment of more than $10 and less than $50.
+Additionally, the program provided a one-time device discount of up to $100 for a laptop, desktop computer, or tablet purchased through a participating provider.
+The one-time discount required a consumer co-payment of more than $10 and less than $50.